top of page

 Visually, LUZ remains natural and honest, with real sunlight, the authentic sounds of the desert, and frames that embrace silence, emptiness, and the unique atmosphere of the local nature.
 These elements highlight the film’s sensory, existential, and deeply human dimension.

-Throughout the narrative, LUZ weaves small comedic moments that bring freshness, a sense of complicity, and growing intimacy with the characters as the story unfolds.
+Throughout the narrative, LUZ weaves delicate moments of humor and meaning that deepen the audience’s connection with the characters as the journey unfolds.

 LUZ offers a subtle critique of modern society, not through confrontation but through quiet contrast, touching on themes of narcissism, vanity, egocentrism, relentless acceleration and the pressures of self-demand.